 In U-VR environments, only interesting virtual intelligent contents are augmented and provided to a user based on a realistic scene of a RE as illustrated in Fig. 2 and Fig. 3.
-U-VR enables to exploit ways that augment and/or replace, in regard of five senses, only information about the objects in which a user is interested.
+That is, U-VR enables to exploit ways that augment and/or replace, in regard of five senses, only information about the objects in which a user is interested.
 Thus, we only have to provide important virtual objects that a user is interested in by using realistic contents.
-Efficient personalized information retrieval is also required since desired or undesired information is flooded [10].
+Even though two users are looking at the same object, each user retrieves his/her own interests based on his/her context.
+Efficient personalized information retrieval is also required since desired or undesired information is flooded [12].
+Accordingly, all the retrieved information is exposed to a user regardless of his/her situations or conditions.
+In this regard, a personalized information retrieval framework enables users to retrieve the personalized information from objects by exploiting a user's context as a fundamental element in retrieving the personalized information.
+We may find one application that illustrates how the same object can be utilized for several users [13].

 Note that the augmented contents should be integrated seamlessly with a RE.
+A user may retrieve necessary information through the wearable devices anywhere and at any time.
+Thus, these contents should be seamlessly integrated so as not to deteriorate the user's immersive feelings.
 However, seamless integration of augmented contents into a RE is required in regard of five senses.
 That is, users can have a satisfactory immersive feeling if the augmented realistic virtual objects stimulate five senses of a human and the RE itself is used as the surrounding environment.
+This also decreases performance requirements for computing resources in implementing a realistic scene.
 With respect to the visual stimulus, Computer Graphics (CG) or photo-realistic images, light source estimation, realistic rendering are needed in order for the augmented contents to look realistic.
 As to haptic stimulus, tactile or force feedback technologies have been developed and combined with visual and audio.
 Auditory stimulus also need 3D sound technologies, not confined to 2D sound, so that the users may hear sound harmonized with the exterior environment.
+Moreover, olfactory stimulus can be realized by introducing artificial fragrances.